tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

             }
         }, arg1, arg2);

-If you don’t have any arguments this will also work:
+If you don't have any arguments this will also work:

         tracker.withService(new WithService<Service>() {
             @Override